 2. CE 579 Seminar

-All students are required to complete one course from the TFC list.
+All students are required to complete one course from the FC list.
 These courses either cover basic science topics such as theoretical knowledge of physics, chemistry, biology, mathematics (CE 503 is not included) or engineering mechanics topics.
-The TFC list is approved and

-All students are required to complete two courses from the NEC list.
+All students are required to complete one course from the NEC list.
 These courses aim to develop a deeper understanding in experimental design, data evaluation and numerical analysis.
 Numerical / Experimental Course list is created by the Department and the authority of updating the course list belongs to the Department Board.

 In addition to their coursework, students must also submit and defend a comprehensive thesis.
 The theses are prepared under the supervision of thesis advisors.
 Each student is assgined a thesis advisor in their first semester and all students are encouraged to commence their research studies once their advisor is assigned.